chrede88/home-ops/docs/fluxcd.md

 ```

 The key is stored in `~/.config/sops/age/flux.agekey`.
+SOPS will look for private keys in `~/.config/sops/age/keys.txt`.
+Place all your private keys in this file.
 In order for Flux to be able to decrypt files we need to add a Kubernetes secret with the age key.

 ```zsh